gabstv/ztl/readme.md

 ## Customization
 `ztl.Template` is a generic.
 The generic serves two purposes: to configure ztl and to provide custom functions.

+For simple cases, `void` can be passed.

+To configure ZTL, to add custom functions or to support the `@include` builtin, a custom type must be passed.

 ```zig
 const MyAppsTemplate = struct {

     // Low level configuration
     pub const ZtlConfig = struct {
         // default values: